HappyFerret/partner-api-documentation/source/index.html.md

 * `lh:partner`: The partner ID provided by LocalHeroes
 * `sub`: The partner ID provided by LocalHeroes
 * `iat`: The date the JWT was issued
-* `environment`: Use "SANDBOX" for testing and "PRODUCTION" for production environment.

 ## Generating JWTs